Ising models and Metropolis algorithm#

 import numpy as np

-• Many aspects of phase transitions are universal and independent of mciroscopic details of interactions.
-Hence one wants as simple of a model capable of displaying phase transition as possible!
-Ising models fit the bill perfectly and one could even obtain analytical solutions (1D and 2D).
+Ising models are simple spin lattice models widely used to study phase transitions.
+Many aspects of phase transitions are universal and independent of microscopic details of interactions.
+Hence, one wants as simple a model capable of displaying phase transitions as possible!
+Ising models fit the bill perfectly, and one could even obtain analytical solutions (1D and 2D).

-• Partition function is sum over all posisble microstates or in the case of Ising models over all possible spin configurations!
+The partition function is the sum of all possible microstates or, in the case of Ising models, all possible spin configurations!

-• Similiarly Free energy as a function of M can be obtained allowing us to reason about probabilities of systems with different degree of magnetization.
+Similarly, Free energy as a function of M can be obtained, allowing us to reason about the probabilities of systems with different degrees of magnetization.

 Setting up spin lattice#